 Some lentils, like Le Puy, hold their shape extremely well, and make an excellent addition to salads and other dishes where the texture of whole beans is desirable.
-Others, such as red, yellow and brown lentils, cook down completely into a thick paste perfect for hot soups, stews and dals.
+When cooking lentils, others, such as red, yellow and brown lentils, cook down completely into a thick paste perfect for hot soups, stews and dals.

 You'll often see lentils paired with rice, as in the traditional Middle Eastern dish mujaddara (also referred to as mejadra, mudardara and megadarra), a simple yet delicious mixture of lentils, rice and caramelized onions that is a staple in Syrian, Lebanese, Palestinian, Jordanian, North Saudi and Israeli cuisines.

 Lentils are an ancient food, thought to be one of the first crops ever cultivated, and their seeds have been found in sites across the Middle East dating back to 6,000 BC.
 In terms of high-protein plant foods, lentils (at 18 grams per cup, cooked) are surpassed only by soybeans and hemp seeds.
 The same quantity of lentils also provides 37 percent of the Daily Value for iron, which increases energy by transporting oxygen from the lungs to the rest of the body.
 Iron is especially important for pregnant or lactating women.

 Cooking time: Red/yellow lentils, 15-30 minutes; green lentils, 30-45 minutes